Writing Practices Series

 This workshop will expose students to eight different types of two-part argumentative thesis statements which they can use to effectively answer most WPE prompts, the specific purpose of each type of statement, and the types of paragraphs needed to help them generate a well-written WPE response.
 Students will work with sample WPE prompts and practice writing effective thesis statements with the help of WRL tutors.

-Time Management and Pre-writing Techniques for the WPE
+Study Resources and Time Management Techniques for the WPE

-In this workshop, students will be given tips to help them prepare to take the WPE, such as familiarizing themselves with current events and grammar topics.
-In addition, students will learn specific time management strategies and pre-writing techniques that they can use to approach any timed writing situation.
+In this workshop, students will be given tips to help them prepare to take the WPE, such as familiarizing themselves with current events and various resources to do so.
+In addition, students will learn specific time management strategies and techniques that they can use to approach any timed writing situation.

 All of our workshops can be redeveloped to meet the specific needs of any college or department program.
 Please contact Dr. Lori Smurthwaite for more information and associated fees.